Prozac and Alcohol

 • Assessment and Evaluation:

-A thorough assessment of your mental health, substance use history, and overall health is conducted to understand the extent of the issues.
+A thorough assessment of your mental health, substance use history, and overall health to understand the extent of the issues.

 • Medical Management:

-Medication management may be involved to address both the mental health condition (for which Prozac was prescribed) and any potential withdrawal symptoms or cravings associated with alcohol abuse.
+Medication management addresses both the mental health condition (for which Prozac was prescribed) and any potential withdrawal symptoms or cravings associated with alcohol abuse.

 • Psychotherapy: